 The original decision to form Heald Green Ratepayers’ Association was taken at a Public Meeting in December 1927.
-So last year the Association was 90 years young.
+So, in 2020 the Association is 93 years young.

 Early issues included the timing of the train which collected the mail, installation of lamposts along Finney Lane and the construction of Etchells School in 1932.